hypar-io/Elements/doc/Revit.md

   ![](./images/RevitExternalCommands.png)

-- Clicking on Hypar Hub Start will start visualization the hub in your current active 3D view.
+- Clicking on Hypar Hub Start will start visualization of the hub in your current active 3D view.
+You may need to rotate/pan/zoom to get the visualization to show.
 - Clicking on Hypar Hub Stop will stop syncing with the hub.
+- NOTE: If after rotate/pan/zoom, you still don't see visualization of your workflow geometry in the view, the hub may be misconfigured.
+Ensure that the hub references your workflow, and that the workflow is set to sync with the active Revit model.
+For more information on setting up the hub go [here](./Hub.md).

 ## Troubleshooting
 - The Hypar Revit log is available at `C:/Users/{you}/./hypar/hypar-revit.log.
 If you run into problems, you can send that log to support@hypar.io.